core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Endpoints using the CoAP Echo Option {{RFC9175}} and/or block-wise transfers {{RFC7959}} in a group where the AEAD Algorithm and Pairwise Key Agreement Algorithm are set MUST support the pairwise mode.
 This applies, for example, to block-wise exchanges after a first block-wise request which targets all servers in the group and includes the CoAP Block2 option (see Section 3.8 of {{I-D.ietf-core-groupcomm-bis}}).
 This prevents the attack described in {{ssec-unicast-requests}}, which leverages requests sent over unicast to a single group member and protected in group mode.

 The pairwise mode cannot be used to protect messages intended for multiple recipients.
-In fact, the keying material used for pairwise mode is shared only between two endpoints.
+In fact, the keying material used for the pairwise mode is shared only between two endpoints.

 However, a sender can use the pairwise mode to protect a message sent to (but not intended for) multiple recipients, if interested in a response from only one of them.
 For instance, this is useful to support the address discovery service defined in {{ssec-pre-conditions}}, when a single 'kid' value is indicated in the payload of a request sent to multiple recipients, e.g., over multicast.

-The Group Manager indicates that the group uses (also) the pairwise mode, as part of the group data provided to candidate group members when joining the group.

 ## Pre-Conditions ## {#ssec-pre-conditions}